PX4/PX4-Devguide/en/advanced/computer_vision.md

 - [Obstacle Avoidance](https://docs.px4.io/en/computer_vision/obstacle_avoidance.html) provides navigation around obstacles when flying a planned path (currently missions are supported).
 This uses [PX4/avoidance](https://github.com/PX4/avoidance) running on a companion computer.
 - [Collision Prevention](https://docs.px4.io/en/computer_vision/collision_prevention.html) is used to stop vehicles before they can crash into an obstacle (primarily when flying in manual modes).

+> **Tip** The [PX4 Vision Autonomy Development Kit] (Holybro) is a robust and inexpensive kit for developers working with computer vision on PX4.
+  It comes with [PX4 avoidance](https://github.com/PX4/avoidance#obstacle-detection-and-avoidance) software pre-installed, and can be used as the base for your own algorithms.

 ## Motion Capture {#mocap}